 A description of the current state of the environment (baseline), and the likely evolution of the baseline in the absence of the project.

-A description of how the following factors are likely to be significantly affects by the project, including any interactions between these factors:
+A description of how the following factors are likely to be significantly affected by the project, including any interactions between these factors:

 - Population and human health